-The course systematically covers current affairs in Arabic language mass media, and includes topics such as diplomacy, elections, economics, trade and industry, and interviews with prominent Arabic speakers.
+The course systematically covers current affairs in Arabic language mass media, and includes topics such as diplomacy, elections, economics, trade and industry, as well as interviews with prominent Arabic speakers.

-Students receive practical training to learn how to comprehend specialized vocabulary, style and subject content through texts by reading, analysing, translating, listening, debating and summarising.
+Students receive practical training to learn how to comprehend specialized vocabulary, style and subject content through texts by reading, analyzing, translating, listening, debating and summarizing.

 Students will be using a wide range of resources and materials such as newspaper articles, interviews and political speeches.
-Students will enhance their knowledge of MSA and learn new structures.
+Students will enhance their knowledge of Modern Standard Arabic (MSA) and learn new structures.

-If your knowledge of Modern Standard Arabic is at the intermediate level, Media Arabic offers the opportunity to widen your reading and comprehension of the language used in Arabic newspapers and broadcasts.
+If your knowledge of Modern Standard Arabic (MSA) is at the intermediate level, Media Arabic offers the opportunity to widen your reading abilities and overall comprehension of the language used in Arabic newspapers and broadcasts.